lpark25/idea-120-responses-lpark25/project-04-proposal.md

 My portfolio will be organized like an index.
 It will be split into three sections: responses, proposals, and projects.
-These sections will list all the repositories made for each assignment.
-When an assignment is clicked on it will take the user to the designated project.
+These sections will list all the repositories made for each assignment and display each project.
+When the user clicks on one of the links it will take them to the designated project.